nancyjamescoding/github-search/github-search/README.md

   * Typescript

 ### BDD
-  * User clicks Add Quote
+  * User clicks search for a github profile by username
-  * User Clicks Delete-The quote is REMOVED from view
+  * User Clicks Enter the username of the github User name
-  * User clicks Upvote-upvote is incremented value by 1 on each click
+  * User clicks Enter the username and reponame of the github User name
-  * User clicks Downvote-downvote is decremented value by 1 on each click
+  * The repositories displays in the form

 ### Contact Information
      You can reach us on [nancy.ndung'u@student.moringaschool.com]